 November 6 — Antonio Armijo and 60 men leave from Abiquiú, New Mexico, for California and arrive there after 86 days of travel.
 They took trade blankets and serapes to trade for horses and mules and followed a route across Northern Arizona and Southern Utah, arriving at San Gabriel, California on January 30, 1830.

-The Armijo diary of the outbound trip was sent to Mexico City from Santa Fe on May 14, 1830 and was published in Registro Oficial del Gobierno of June 19, 1830.
+The Armijo Spanish Journal of the outbound trip was sent to Mexico City from Santa Fe on May 14, 1830 and was published in Registro Oficial del Gobierno of June 19, 1830.

 April 25 — Antonio Armijo returns to New Mexico.